ryasmi/Scorebook/info/STYLE.md

 ## JSLint
 All files that are used in the public build are checked using [JSLint](http://www.jslint.com/ "JSLint website").

-The following are to be ignored:
-* `'foobar' is already defined` and `unexpected 'foobar'`.

-  This is to be ignored when it is used for a conditional assignment which is ensuring a value is not null/undefined.

 ## Spacing
 * Tab size should be set to two spaces.
 * Opening braces should always follow a space.